Mampenda/Multiprogramming/exams/EXAMH23.md

 }

-var it = foo(100);            // Creates a generator instance `it` var res = it.next(2);         // Starts the generator; `2` is ignored because the generators in JavaScript runs until their first yield statement
+var it = foo(100);            // Creates a generator instance `it` var res = it.next(2);         // `2` is ignored because the generators in JavaScript runs until their first yield statement

 console.log(res.value);       // Prints `false` because 'yield false' pauses and returns 'false' res = it.next(3);             // Resumes after generator yielding 'false' and computes y = 100 * 3 = 300